MichaelCurrie/times-tables-challenge/README.md

 sudo reboot
 ```

-9. Then I removed the port 80 security group that has an inbound security risk.
+9. Then I removed the port 80 security group rule that has an inbound security risk, keeping only port 443 (HTTPS) open.

 10. Now anyone in the world can use it!
 Enjoy!